Performing Pipette Calibration Yourself

 In a previous article, we discussed tips for preserving pipette accuracy—today we will learn how to perform pipette calibration.

 Principles of Pipette Calibration

-Pipette calibration table of Z factors for distilled water at 1 atm pressure.
+Pipette calibration table of Z-factors for distilled water at 1 atm pressure.
 Adapted from Wisconsin State Laboratory of Hygiene

 - Place a weigh boat on a balance that can accurately weigh in the microgram range, and set it to zero after closing the balance door.